devaminb/ideapad-cm-ng/README.md

 > ⚠️ **USE AT YOUR OWN RISK!**

-:computer: A rewrite of `ideapad-cm` in Python with improved systemd and GNOME 3 integration.
+💻 A rewrite of `ideapad-cm` in Python with improved systemd and GNOME 3 integration.

 ## Should you use it?